Fantasy Points Logo - Wordmark

 Start ‘Em

 J.K.
 Dobbins – Absolutely dominated for 27/266/2 rushing in two easy matchups vs. Raiders and Panthers to open the season before slowing down a bit in two back-to-back losses against the Steelers and Chiefs (29/76/0 rushing).
 The good news for Dobbins’ fantasy stock is that his role continued to get better up until their bye, with his snap rate hitting a season-high 72% in Week 4.
 The Chargers are the most run-heavy offense in the league (-8.3% PROE), which will keep Dobbins locked in as a volume-based RB2 at worst.
-Gus Edwards (ankle) didn’t practice on Wednesday.
+Gus Edwards (ankle) is out.

 FLEX Plays